stavsht/stav_shtiglitz_intro-to-lab-automation-project-requirements/Project1-Grove starter kit/README.md

  - push the file to your repo.

 ## Exercise
-- pressure value:
+- pressure value: 100373.00 Pa
-- led blinks when:
+- led blinks when: long press on button
-- led is constant when:
+- led is constant when: upon entering the mode picker
-- buzzer plays when:
+- buzzer plays when: upon entering the mode picker